advanced-threat-research/GhidraScripts/README.md

 ### Golang related scripts
 Simply run the scripts and observe the output in the Console Log.
 Error messages are indicative of what went wrong (i.e. a non supported file format, or an issue finding a specific data structure).
 Non-error messages are indicative of what the script has changed and updated.

+### BSim function rename script
+Run the script and provide all requested values.
+When running headless, provide the values via the CLI in the order of the menu field.
+The script's runtime will take a while.
+The database path should not include the double extension (".mv.db"), or the file will not be able to be found by Ghidra.

+### FunctionID database generation script
+Run this script headless and provide the requested values via the CLI.
+FunctionID databases are then generated, which can then be attached to Ghidra during subsequent analysis runs.

 ### MalpediaFlossedCheck[Local/WebApi].java
 With this script, one can compare the [Malpedia FLOSSED](https://github.com/malpedia/malpedia-flossed) data set with the strings from the current program.
 Strings that do not occur in Malpedia's data set, are likely to be more uncommon, and likely warrant some more inspection, as they can be useful.
 Download and extract the [Malpedia FLOSSED](https://github.com/malpedia/malpedia-flossed) JSON file, and remember its location, as its required during the script's runtime.